prajwalkman/Vectron/README.md

 - Import existing FGA files
 - Manipulate them using Primitive effectors that can Attract, Repulse, or give off a Constant force.
+- Create complex Vector Fields using a system similar to UE's BSP brushes.
 - Export them as FGA Files for use in UE4 particle systems.

 This is all done in the UE4 Editor window using a vector field analogue, AVectronBoundingBox and effector primitives.